This page explains how to manage permissions in Yesplan.

 - The tabs of various inspectors and modules that are visible.

-- The statuses that can be awarded to an event by a user.
+- The statuses that a user can award to an event.

 The left column shows the capabilities that a user receives to create elements or to execute certain actions.
-The following capabilities can be set:
+More specifically, you can set the following capabilities here:

-- Unlock events: capability to unlock events that are ‘locked’.
+- Unlock Events: Capability to unlock events of type “Locked”.

-Certain statuses can be marked as ‘locked’ in Yesplan.
-As soon as an event has this status, its name, date or location can no longer be changed, to prevent accidental changes.
-Changes are only possible by clicking on the lock next to the event.
-In order to open this lock, the user must have the capability to “unlock events”.
+You can mark certain statuses as “Locked” in Yesplan.
+As soon as an event has this status, its name, date or location can no longer change, to prevent accidental changes.
+Changes are only possible by clicking the padlock on the event.
+In order to open this padlock, the user must have the capability to “Unlock Events”.

 Visibility of Tabs and Teamplanner§

 The middle column shows a list of tabs classified per inspector.
-Clicking on “Open” next to the name of the inspector shows all the tabs of that inspector.
+If you click “Open” next to the name of the inspector, then all the tabs of that inspector will appear.

-You can determine whether the tab is visible for the user using the checkbox.
-If desired, you can customize the visibility of all tabs of an inspector at once by clicking on the checkbox next to the name of the inspector.
+For each tab, you can determine whether it’s visible for the user using the checkbox.
+If desired, you can change the visibility of all tabs of an inspector at once by clicking the checkbox next to the name of the inspector.